Review of In Search of the Swan Maiden: a Narrative on Folklore and Gender, by Barbara Fass Leavy.

 Fass Leavy starts with the story of the Hindu demigoddess Urvashi, which could be called the ur-version of the swan-maiden tale.
 Urvashi descended from heaven and fell in love with a mortal king, Puruavas.
 She agreed to stay with him as long as he observed her conditions.
 When he breached the taboos, she fled back to heaven.
 He went mad from grief, but later managed to find their son, and later still became a demi-god himself, and he and Urvashi were reunited.

-There is a tension in the Urvashi myth which turns up in many other such stories: the wife is (mostly) willing to be with the man she loves, but is also drawn back to her own life, and the exercise of her supernatural role.
+There is a tension in the Urvashi myth which turns up in many other such stories: the wife is (mostly) willing to be with the man she loves, but is also drawn back to her own life, and her supernatural role.

 Versions of this tale crop up all over the world, from the Japanese and Inuit fox maidens to the seal wife of the Scots, to the various Native American ones (including a deer wife).
 In these stories, the man often steals her animal skin (or feathered cloak, in the swan version) and she has to get it back before she can return to her own kind.

-Often, too, she bears a child, who either returns with her or become a great hunter or shaman, due to his half-supernatural heritage.
+Often, too, she bears a child, who either returns with her or becomes a great hunter or shaman, due to his half-supernatural heritage.